-'WHEN CAN WE GO BACK TO AMERICA?'
-TACKLES WEIGHTY TOPIC
+WHEN CAN WE GO BACK

+TO AMERICA?'
+TACKLES

-Susan Kamei's book relays the journey of mainland Japanese Americans.
+SIMON & SCHUSTER WEIGHTY TOPIC Susan Kamei's book relays not just to students but to the general readership," Kamei said, alluding to how the book is under the journey of mainland Japanese Americans.